Overview

 Included meals: Lunch

-Day Two – Loch Ness and urquhart castle
+Day 2 – Loch Ness and Urquhart Castle

 Today you’ll travel through the Great Glen on the way to the Isle of Skye.